Makeup

 Best CC Creams: Clinique Moisture Surge CC Cream Broad Spectrum SPF 30

 Let me start by officially announcing that the whole concept of DD creams is pretty much dead.
 May they rest in peace!
 The ‘DD’ in DD creams stands for either “dynamic-do-all” or “daily defense”.
-Both mean nothing to me, seeing as that “do-all” idea was already part of the BB cream mythos, while defense, likely in the form of a sunscreen, is de rigeur in your average alphabet cream.
+This is deems to be pretty pointless, seeing as that “do-all” idea was already part of the BB cream mythos, while defense, likely in the form of a sunscreen, is de rigeur in your average alphabet cream.

 It is telling that no Korean company seems to have ever come up with a DD cream.
 Marcelle and Julep were two of the first brands to introduce the concept, but both have discontinued their DD creams in the past few years.